adipolak/covid-19-e2e-big-data-ml-system/README.md

-# covid-19-e2e-big-data-ml-system
-Covid-19 End to End Big Data and ML- from ingesting stream to deploying ML model in production
+# COVID-19 End to End Big Data and ML system

-This is an example of how you can leverage kafka, Apache Spark and Spark mllib to build your system and produce machine learning model with big data.
+This is an example of how you can build your own Covid-19 End to End Big Data and ML- from ingesting stream to deploying ML model in production leveraging kafka, Apache Spark, Spark mllib and cloud services to build your system and produce machine learning model with big data.

 ** this doesn't include CLI/Bash/[Powershell]/yml files(https://docs.microsoft.com/en-us/powershell/scripting/overview?view=powershell-7?WT.mc_id=article-infoq-adpolak)
 for ops.